Superior olivary complex: Primary nuclei

-The superior olivary complex is divided into three primary nuclei, the MSO, LSO, and the Medial nucleus of the trapezoid body, and several smaller periolivary nuclei.
+The superior olivary complex is divided into three primary nuclei, the MSO, LSO, and the medial nucleus of the trapezoid body, and several smaller periolivary nuclei.
 These three nuclei are the most studied, and therefore best understood.
 Typically, they are regarded as forming the ascending azimuthal localization pathway.

 Medial superior olive (MSO)

 The medial superior olive is thought to help locate the azimuth of a sound, that is, the angle to the left or right where the sound source is located.
-Sound elevation cues are not processed in the olivary complex.
+Sound elevation cues (the altitude angle) are not processed in the olivary complex.
 The fusiform cells of the dorsal cochlear nucleus (DCN), which are thought to contribute to localization in elevation, bypass the SOC and project directly to the inferior colliculus.
 Only horizontal data is present, but it does come from two different ear sources, which aids in the localizing of sound on the azimuth axis.
 The way in which the superior olive does this is by measuring the differences in time between two ear signals recording the same stimulus.
-Traveling around the head takes about 700 μs, and the medial superior olive is able to distinguish time differences much smaller than this.
+Sound takes about 600 μs to travel around human head, from one ear to the other, and the medial superior olive is able to distinguish time differences much smaller than this.
 In fact, it is observed that people can detect interaural differences down to 10 μs.
 The nucleus is tonotopically organized, but the azimuthal receptive field projection is "most likely a complex, nonlinear map".

 The projections of the medial superior olive terminate densely in the ipsilateral central nucleus of the inferior colliculus (CNIC).
 The majority of these axons are considered to be "round shaped" or type R. These R axons are mostly glutamatergic and contain round synaptic vesicles and form asymmetric synaptic junctions.